 With Ski-Doo snowmobiles, the oil must be added to the gasoline in pre-measured amounts then both oil and gasoline should be thoroughly mixed together before fueling the tank.

 Which Gasoline to Use

-On single cylinder models, the correct gasoline is regular gasoline, (not less than 88 octane) available from all service stations.
+The correct gasoline is Regular gasoline, (not less than 88 octane), available from all service stations.